-Indicator Measure Description Components, Metric, Additional Notes Rationale math and 2 00011701011 • Calculating the Floors (HS Math and ELA) = 3.3 rd percentile 35 1100101101 ELA • Calculating the Target (HS Math) = 100 • Calculating the Target (HS ELA) = 100 Calculating the Target (TIS LLA) = 100 Metric [Total # of FAY students scoring levels 3, 4 and 5 on PARCC math] Total # FAY tested 100 I star with tested OR Total # of FAY students scoring levels 3, 4 and 5 on PARCC ELA 100 Total # FAY tested 100 Notes High schools may choose either the PARCC Geometry or Integrated Math II assessment. •If a high school has students taking both exams (in either one year or back to back years), all FAY campus-level students will be combined into one aggregated rate each year.
+Indicator Measure Description Components, Metric, Additional Notes Rationale math and J • Calculating the Floors (HS Math and ELA) = 3.3 rd percentile ELA • Calculating the Target (HS Math) = 100 • Calculating the Target (HS ELA) = 100 Culturing the Parise (112 2211) Metric rTotal # of FAY students scoring levels 3, 4 and 5 on PARCC math $\left[\frac{\text{Total \# of FAY students scoring levels 3, 4 and 5 on PARCC math}}{\text{Total \# FAY tested}}\right]100$ I Total William Coston OR Total # of FAY students scoring levels 3, 4 and 5 on PARCC ELA Total # FAY tested 100 Total # FAY tested Notes High schools may choose either the PARCC Geometry or Integrated Math II assessment.
+If a high school has students taking both exams (in either one year or back to back years), all FAY campus-level students will be combined into one aggregated rate each year.
 Outliers are removed prior to calculating the floor and target for the achievement measures.
 Outliers are any rates that exceed 1.5IQR.
-Outliers are removed prior to implementing the business rule to calculate each year's rate in the three-year weighted calculation. each year state in the three-year weighted calculation.
+Outliers are removed prior to implementing the business rule to calculate each year's rate in the three-year weighted calculation. cach year state in the three year weighted calculation.
 Validation: OSSE validates this measure with schools.
-Student PARCC Percentage of Components This indicator captures the Achievement 0 students scoring PARCC scores for all campus-level FAY students. percentage of students who Career levels 4 and 5 Number of FAY students tested for the most recent year. demonstrate College and Ready rates in math and on the PARCC FAY determined by OSSE and validated by schools: Career Ready level ELA assessment. • Calculating the Floor = $0\%3.3^{\text{rd}}$ percentile 35 performance on the PARCC.
-LLA 1 1 TARCC.
+Student PARCC Percentage of Components This indicator captures the Achievement College and students scoring PARCC scores for all campus-level FAY students. percentage of students who Career levels 4 and 5 Number of FAY students tested for the most recent year. demonstrate College and Ready rates in math and on the PARCC FAY determined by OSSE and validated by schools: Career Ready level ELA assessment.
+Calculating the Floor = 3.3rd percentile Calculating the Target (HS Math) = 90th percentile performance on the PARCC.
+ELA • Calculating the Target (HS Math) = 90" percentile" I AICC.

-35 The three-year weighted average is calculated as follows: the most recent year has 50% weight, the previous year has 30% weight, and the year prior to that has 20% weight.
+&lt;sup>33 The three-year weighted average is calculated as follows: the most recent year has 50% weight, the previous year has 30% weight, and the year prior to that has 20% weight.

-Indicator Measure Description Components, Metric, Additional Notes Rationale Calculating the Target (HS Math) = (100 90th percentile)0.25 + 90th percentile35 Calculating the Target (HS ELA) = (100-90th percentile)0.25 + 90th percentile35 Calculated as with PARCC Approaching College and Career Readiness [Total # of FAY students scoring levels 4 and 5 on PARCC math] 100 OR [Total # of FAY students scoring levels 4 and 5 on PARCC ELA] 100 Notes • High schools may choose either the PARCC Geometry or Integrated Math II assessment. • If a high school has students taking both exams (in either one year or back to back years), all FAY students will be combined into one aggregated rate each year. • Outliers are removed prior to calculating the floor and target for the achievement measures.
+Indicator Measure Description Components, Metric, Additional Notes Rationale Indicator Measure Description Calculating the Target (HS ELA) = 90th percentile Metric Calculated as with PARCC Approaching College and Career Readiness [Total # of FAY students scoring levels 4 and 5 on PARCC math] 100 OR [Total # of FAY students scoring levels 4 and 5 on PARCC ELA] Rationale Math II assessment.
+If a high school has students taking both exams (in either one year or back to back years), all FAY students will be combined into one aggregated rate each year.
+Outliers are removed prior to calculating the floor and target for the achievement measures.
 Outliers are any rates that exceed 1.5IQR.
 Outliers are removed prior to implementing the business rule to calculate each year's rate in the three-year weighted calculation.
 Validation: OSSE validates this measure with schools.